formiga-tecnologia/Lavine/README.md

 # Lavine

 ## Framework Js to front end project

-Framework Js to web sites
+Framework Js for creation SPA aplication web, where no use server aplication (for exemple node.js)